-If you are still closing the polls at 9 p.m. and are unlikely to finish in the next few minutes, call the Clerk's Office at (608)266-4220.
+If you are still closing the polls at 9 p.m. and are unlikely to finish in the next few minutes, contact the Clerk's Office.
 Additional help may be available.

 Hand-Deliver to Clerk's Office

 Put these items in the red absentee delivery bag.
 The chief hand-delivers these items to the City Clerk's Office.